 Those who say "________ will hurt the economy" are actually saying "________ will hurt MY economy."

-Economies are sprouting and dying every second.
+Forget "hurting," economies are sprouting and DYING every second.
 This morning when I bought a coffee from the local coffee shop I started and ended an economy between me and the coffee shop.
-You could say I hurt the economy of another coffee shop by not buying there but yet the macro-economy of coffee buying remains the same regardless of which shop I went to.
+You could say I "hurt" the economy of another coffee shop by not buying there but yet the macro-economy of coffee buying remains the same regardless of which shop I went to.

 So, in the context of all this hurting, how does one define The Economy?
 Where does one draw a circle around transactions and call it The Economy?
 The Earth?
 The USA?
 The local coffee shop?

-When the statement "________ will hurt the economy" is used, it is being drawn by the speaker around his or her own interests.
+When the statement "________ will hurt the economy" is used, it is being drawn by the speaker around his or her own interests, or the people funding their political campaign.